mapbox/mapbox-navigation-ios/README.md

 To install Mapbox Navigation using [CocoaPods](https://cocoapods.org/):

-1. Create a Mapbox API token (from your account page on [mapbox.com](https://www.mapbox.com)) with the      `DOWNLOADS:READ` scope.
-**PLEASE NOTE: This is not the same as your production Mapbox API token.
-Make sure to keep it private and not to stick it in Info.plist file.**
+1. Go to your [Mapbox account dashboard](https://account.mapbox.com/) and create an access token that has the `DOWNLOADS:READ` scope. **PLEASE NOTE: This is not the same as your production Mapbox API token.
+Make sure to keep it private and do not insert it into any Info.plist file.** Create a file named `.netrc` in your home directory if it doesn’t already exist, then add the following lines to the end of the file:
-Once you have the token, create or append to a  `~/.netrc` file:
    ```
    machine api.mapbox.com
      login mapbox